1rvinn/1rvinn.github.io/content/eureka/project proposal - federated learning.md

 			- federated dropout
 - future prospects
 	- publishing our own library for federated learning - simplifying tasks like secure aggregation, differential privacy etc.
+	- an api based federated learning model which people can opt into for training
+		- eg:  small financial institutions can opt-in to train anti-fraud or loan default prediction models collaboratively.
+		- hospitals signing up to develop privacy preserving diagnostic models. [link](https://aibusiness.com/verticals/intel-and-upenn-to-use-federated-ai-for-privacy-preserving-brain-tumor-research#:~:text=Instead%20of%20moving%20data%20to,into%20a%20single%2C%20larger%20model)
 	- creating an agent specialized for a particular task - financial analysis, tax filing agents.
-	- collaborating with hospitals to develop privacy preserving diagnostic models. [link](https://aibusiness.com/verticals/intel-and-upenn-to-use-federated-ai-for-privacy-preserving-brain-tumor-research#:~:text=Instead%20of%20moving%20data%20to,into%20a%20single%2C%20larger%20model)
-	- ^ similar collaborations with financial institutions
+	- ^ requires collaborations with financial institutions